SabotagePerformanceAppraisals/fans-of-less/index.md

 Some of us were also inspired by
 [a realistic and useful vision of Scrum](a-realistic-and-useful-vision-of-scrum/){:target="_blank"}.
-But we feel that _Agile_ and _Scrum_ are usually distorted to mean something incompatible with this prior intent, especially when applied to organizations that are bigger than one team.
+But we feel that _Agile_ and _Scrum_ are usually distorted to mean something incompatible with this prior intent, especially in organizations that are bigger than one team.

 We believe in the competitive advantage of adaptability in order to discover and deliver on the highest end-customer value in a complex